RoaringBitmap/CBitmapCompetition/README.md

 For a working example, see https://github.com/RoaringBitmap/CBitmapCompetition/blob/master/src/bitset_benchmarks.c

-Note: for some selected formats, we also include the successive differences (ANDNOT) as well as the symmetric difference (XOR).
+Note: for some selected formats, we also include the successive differences (ANDNOT) as well as the symmetric difference (XOR), and also the time required to iterate over all btimaps.

 ## Results